This is me twin-engine modification o' Estes' Der Red Max kit for t' EMRR "Twice t' Thrust" Challenge

 (1) Estes BT-60 coupler 1 1/2" long

-I love the Red Max kit.
+I love t' Red Max kit.
+Avast!
+Ahoy!
 It is an easy build and looks great.
-This is an easy mod if you want to double your pleasure and get the "Max" out of this kit.
-It is a quick way to try something different without going too far out on a limb.
-The best part is you can fly this off your regular estes launch equipment if you have fresh batteries.
-Anything more than two won't work, though (believe me, I've tried).
+Avast, me proud beauty!
+This is an easy mod if you want t' double your pleasure and get t' "Max" out o' this kit.
+Blimey!
+It is a quick way t' try somethin' different without goin' too far out on a limb.
+T' best part is you can fly this off your regular estes launch equipment if you have fresh batteries.
+Begad!
+Anythin' more than two won't work, though (believe me, arrr, me hearties, I've tried).

-The B6-4 was the best flight.
+T' B6-4 was t' best flight.
+Ya scallywag!
 Nice and powerful, but stayed in sight.
-The C6-5's went almost out of sight, and I only caught sight of it when it ejected.
+Begad!
+Aye aye!
+T' C6-5's went almost out o' sight, and I only caught sight o' it when it ejected.
 Very spectacular.

-I flew this rocket on a windy (10mph +) day, and there was no sign of weather-vaning.
-It flew very straight every time and only showed the affect of the wind when it deployed and that pirate chute opened up - then it was off to the races!
+I flew this rocket on a windy (10mph +) day, me bucko, and thar was no sign o' weather-vaning.
+Begad!
+Blimey!
+It flew very straight every time and only showed t' affect o' t' wind when it deployed and that pirate chute opened up - then it was off t' t' races!

 I can't say enough good things about t' Der Red Max kit.
 Arrr!
 Aye aye!
 It is one o' me favorites, and t' decals can't be beat.
 It is a great kit t' modify.
 Well, blow me down!
 Arrr!
 I have build a "D" version, a three-engine version, and now a two-engine version.
 It is a very stable design that adapts well t' modification.
 Arrr!
 Ahoy!
 I now want t' try a multi-stage max...